Kusig/samba-domain/README.md

+# This is a fork of the celso-alexandre/samba-domain at https://github.com/celso-alexandre/samba-domain
-# This is a fork of the fmstrat repo at https://github.com/Fmstrat/samba-domain
+# whicht itself is a fork of the fmstrat repo at https://github.com/Fmstrat/samba-domain

+## Differences
-# At the moment, the only difference is that this fork has webmin pre-installed at the default 10000 port
+* Webmin is preinstalled at the default 10000 port
+* usage of most recent Ubuntu impish
+* Automatically evaluate Samba version and corresponding tagging
+* Additional environment variables
+* Possible initial smb.conf for joining
+* Proper bash  and nano included
+* Initialisation script enhancements
+* Example docker-compose file added

 # Samba Active Directory Domain Controller for Docker